Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 **New Libraries**

-Here's this week's new CircuitPython libraries:
+Here are this week's new CircuitPython libraries:

 * [library](url)

 **Updated Libraries**

-Here's this week's updated CircuitPython libraries:
+Here are this week's updated CircuitPython libraries:

 * [library](url)